rsp/ifa/PITCHME.md

 Problem #3:

 To try new designs we can only create WordPress themes.

 In PHP.

+---

+Problem #4:

 It's hard to use any modern frontend technology like Vue, Aurelia Stencil or Svelte.

+---

+Problem #5:

 Using any backend technology other than PHP is out of the question.

 ---

-Problem #4:
+Problem #6:

-It's hard to tell people that we use modern technology when our website is powered by PHP ("Personal Home Page") that is not particularly well known for its quality
+It's hard to tell people that we use modern technology when our own website is powered by PHP ("Personal Home Page") that is not particularly well known for high quality

 https://blog.codinghorror.com/the-php-singularity/